 And some now do.
 They're called patent trolls, and they make their living by buying up old patents and filing frivolous lawsuits.
 These patent trolls produce nothing of value themselves, which makes them impervious to countersuit, so most companies decide to settle rather than risk lengthy injunctions.
 Cautionary tales abound of scrappy startups that chose to fight instead, spent years in legal limbo, and eventually won their case, but then had to file for bankruptcy because of expensive lawyer fees.

 By exploiting a loophole in a system designed to encourage innovation, patent trolls end up stifling it instead.
 But here's the thing: they're not breaking any laws.
-Nothing is underhanded, and everything is transparent.
-In fact, they operate completely within the system, which means that the system guarantees--and is synonymous with--their well-being, much as walking barefoot on the beach guarantees and is synonymous with getting sand between your toes.
+Nothing is underhanded, and everything's transparent.
+In fact, they operate completely within the system, which means that the system guarantees— and is synonymous with— their well-being, much as walking barefoot on the beach guarantees and is synonymous with getting sand between your toes.

 So this is when we step back and ask ourselves, do we value the patent system as it presently stands, or do we value its original intent?
 Pretty much everyone agrees that we should be rewarding innovators, not patent trolls.
 Ultimately, we care about the spirit underlying the patent system, not the patent system itself.
 And so changes will have to be made.